Skip to Content

 5. Social Work Case Manager

-Social workers help other people by helping vulnerable populations.
+Social work is one of the helping professions which support other people by helping vulnerable populations.
 They can be mediators, provide thoughtful advice and direction as well as resources.
 As a highly sensitive person, you may find it very gratifying to use your emotional intelligence in this career path.

 6. Graphic Designer